-This article was written sometime in 2006.
+This article was first written sometime in 2006.
 I’m keeping it here for archival and historical purposes.
 By reading this article you can find out how much has changed over the past few years.

 Local Search is the next “Big Thing” in search engine technology according to the major players at the recent Search Engine Strategies Conference in San Jose, CA. Both end users and marketers stand to profit from this technology.
 Yahoo!, Google, MSN and AskJeeves all intend to go after the Yellow Pages market which is a mature and slowly declining industry.
 Giant telecoms like SBC and Verizon have been intelligent enough to bring the Yellow Pages online with SmartPages.com and SuperPages.com, respectively.